simon-hng/bachelor_kolloqium/slides.md

 --

 ### Static Code Analysis
-- Automatically highlight SCA grading inconsistencies accros a course
+- Automatically highlight SCA grading inconsistencies across a course

 <!--
 - Students to not see how many points they would have received